Rashmirashu3/Survey-Analysis/README.md

 ## 1. Data Preparation

-This section can be found in the document "Data Wrangling Report.PDF"
+This section can be found in the document "Data Wrangling Report.pdf"

 ## 2. Models to Predict NPS Score
 1. Multinomial Logistic Regression